Mahone Bay, Nova Scotia

 Artists at work

-- Amos Pewter: Shop for handcrafted pewter and meet the artisans, a member of the international Economuseum network.
+- Amos Pewter: Shop for handcrafted pewter and meet the artisans while visiting the store.
+Amos Pewter is a member of the international Economuseum network.

 - Birdsall-Worthington: Unique, hand crafted pottery creations

-- Spruce Top: A variety of rug hooking and braiding related services.
-From the sales training, to dying and custom designs.
+- Spruce Top Rug Hooking Studio: A variety of rug hooking and braiding related services including dying and custom designs.
+Spruce Top is a member of the international Economuseum network.

 Oak Island Treasure

-Discover the story behind Canada's longest and costliest treasure hunt.
-Take a walking tour of the island.
-Six weekends of tours in 2015.
+Discover the story behind Canada's longest and costliest treasure hunt on a Walk the Mystery walking tour of Oak Island.
+Tickets must be purchased ahead of the tour.

 Fresh and Local Places to Eat

 - LaHave Bakery: Breads are traditionally made using locally-grown, fresh milled grains.
-We also make granola, and home-style baked sweets such as muffins, cakes, cookies, croissants and a variety of squares.
+Granola, and home-style baked sweets such as muffins, cakes, cookies, croissants and a variety of squares, can also be found here.

-- Mateus Bistro: delivers fresh and exciting dishes using local produce, heightened with a European style
+- Mateus Bistro: delivers deliciously fresh and exciting dishes using local produce, heightened with a European style.

 - Kedy’s Inlet: Where the view, great food, and friendly people meet!